DarrenKirby/builds/README.md

 The simplest method to install *builds* is to just `git clone` the builds tree into the location you want it to live in.
 For a system-wide install it is recommended (but not necessary) to use `/var/builds/`.
 For a user install, `/home/<user>/builds/` is appropriate.
 If `git` is not available on the target system, then you extract a tarball of the builds tree into the appropriate location, then use builds to install `git` to keep updated.

-    # To install...
+To install...

     # git clone https://github.com/DarrenKirby/builds.git

-    # To update (run from the top-level "builds" directory:
+To update (run from the top-level "builds" directory:

     # git pull

 Once the tree is installed, you can `cd` into the `scripts` directory and run `initialize_builds_tree.py` like so:

 	# python initialize_builds_tree.py

 If you run this script as root, it will assume a system-wide installation.
-If you run it as a non-priveliged user, it will assume a user install.
+If you run it as a non-privileged user, it will assume a user install.
 The script will write a configuration file (`/etc/builds.conf` for system-wide, `~/.config/builds/builds.conf` for user) and initialize the database.
 It is important to run this script from inside `builds/scripts/`, as the script uses the $PWD to determine paths to write to the config file.

+For system-wide installations the initialization script will create a non-privileged system user and group named "builds", and `chown` the entire builds tree to this user.
+While `bld` will still have to be run as root, the program will drop privileges and execute as the 'builds' user except for the step where it installs the files to the live filesystem.

 ## Note on stability